 It was Grazon, an aminopyralid-based toxin from Dow AgroSciences.

 Toxic Manure in the Garden is No Joke

 The farmer was quite upset by my report.
 He had sprayed his pasture the previous summer.
-When I called him that was about nine months before, and he was told Grazon was safe for animals to consume.
+That was about nine months before I called him, and he was told Grazon was safe for animals to consume.